CFP careers split into two main tracks:

-- the skills needed to thrive in this field.
+- Skills needed to thrive in each track

 - What is a Certified Financial Planner (CFP)?